mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 ---
-title: How to Do Code Reviews Like a Human
+title: How to Do Code Reviews Like a Human (Part Two)
 layout: single
 author_profile: true
 read_time: true